ibm-cloud-docs/vpc/nlb-about.md

 * All members associated with a network load balancer must be in the same zone as the load balancer.
 * Two members with the same instance X and same port Y cannot exist at the same time for application and network load balancer.
 This case is not supported and your traffic might not be routed correctly.

+## Layer-4 load balancing
+{: #nlb-layer4}
+Network Load balancer provides a Layer-4 (known as the transport layer) load balancing service to user’s servers in VPC.
+It makes decision based on the source and destination IP addressed and port in the packed header, and no check will be performed on the contents of the packet.
+Then, this Layer-4 load balancer requests less computation comparing to another sophisticated load balancer, such as Layer-7.
+The usage of CPU and memory will be more sufficient and faster.

 ## Related links
 {: #nlb-permissions-related-links}